 sudo apt-get install python-mako

 This sequence installs the Deluge daemon (if you didn’t already install it in the last section), Mako (a template gallery for Python that the WebUI needs), the WebUI itself, and then starts the WebUI program.

-The default port for the WebUI is 8112; if you wish to change it use the following commands:
+The default port for the WebUI is 8112.
+If you wish to change it, run the following commands:

 sudo pkill deluge-web

-Once you have the WebUI up and running, it’s time to connect into it using a web browser.
+Once you have the WebUI up and running, it’s time to connect to it using a web browser.
 You can use a browser on the Pi if you ever need to, but it’s not the most pleasant user experience and best left for emergencies.
-Open up a browser on your regular desktop machine and point it at the IP address of your Pi (e.g. http://192.168.1.102:8112).
+Open up a browser on your regular desktop machine and point it at the IP address of your Pi with the port you just chose (e.g.

 It’s not quite the same as the ThinClient, but it’s robust enough for light use and has the added benefit of serving as the point of connection for lots of torrent-control mobile apps.

 If you didn’t read over How To Anonymize and Encrypt Your BitTorrent Traffic yet, now is the time to do so.
-Read over the first section (for a better understanding of why it is important to protect your BitTorrent connection), and then sign up for a BTGuard proxy account before continuing on.
+Read over the first section (for a better understanding of why it is important to protect your BitTorrent connection), and then sign up for a proxy service or, better yet, a good VPN before continuing on.

 In order for the proxy settings to take effect, you need to restart the Deluge daemon.
 From the terminal enter the following commands: